autistic-symposium/blockchain-science-py/dexs-equations-analysis/README.md

-## DEXs Equations Studies
+## DEXs equations studies

 <br>

-[This notebook](https://github.com/go-outside-labs/blockchain-science-py/blob/main/dexs-equations-analysis/dexs-equations-analysis.ipynb) is a work in progress on which we explore the various scenarios for DEXs, including:
+[this notebook](https://github.com/go-outside-labs/blockchain-science-py/blob/main/dexs-equations-analysis/dexs-equations-analysis.ipynb) is a work in progress on which we explore the various scenarios for DEXs, including:

 * **PMM by Dodo**
 * **AMM by Uniswap V2 (and forks)**